-"Forward Always!
+Forwards Always! manages a difficult balancing act.
 On the one hand, of course, the film doesn't want to trivialize events that were very dramatic for everyone involved.
-On the other hand, the whole thing as an overdrawn satire should be one thing above all: fun!
+On the other hand, as an exaggerated satire, the whole thing is meant to be one thing above all: fun!
 Director Franzsika Meletzky has found a very good balance.
-First and foremost, she uses finely drawn humour, which, even when it degenerates into slapstick, never really becomes flat.
-Apart from the really weak closing gag at the last second and some not so well done exceptions, the humorous moments of the movie work through the good dialogue wit, wonderfully absurd situation comedy and the wonderful acting of the actors.
+She primarily uses finely drawn humor that never really falls flat even when it degenerates into slapstick.
+Apart from the really weak final gag in the last second and a few not-so-well-done exceptions, the humorous moments of the film work because of the good dialogue wit, delightfully absurd situation comedy and the wonderful acting of the cast.

-Apart from Jörg Schüttauf, who is both a real and a false honecker, Devid Striesow as Otto's actor arch-enemy and Alexander Schubert as a false Egon Krenz with stubborn teeth are simply wonderful.
-Often it's only the small glances or the actors' facial expressions that make for really hearty laughs.
-This could easily have been completely silly and flattened, but Meletzky always manages to get the curve at the right moment.
-The filmmaker also proves a good hand with the pacing: she doesn't rush through the story and gives her characters room to unfold, at the same time the dialogues and some wonderful little jokes are served very quickly, which increases the entertainment value considerably.
+Next to Jörg Schüttauf, who thrills as the real as well as the fake Honecker, especially Devid Striesow as Otto's actor nemesis and Alexander Schubert as the fake Egon Krenz with stubborn dentures are simply marvellous.
+Often it's just little glances or facial expressions from the actors that make for some really hearty laughs.
+This could easily have become completely silly and flat, but Meletzky always manages to get his act together at the right moment.
+The filmmaker also proves to have a good hand when it comes to pacing: she doesn't rush through the story and gives her characters room to develop, while at the same time the dialogue and some wonderful little gags are served up very briskly, which significantly increases the entertainment value.

-"Vorwärts Immer!" is, with a few small compromises, a very successful satire about the last days of the GDR and a very well written mix-up comedy, which is fun without having to use flat gags below the belt.
-Great played and refreshingly light-footedly staged there is a very clear one from me: Absolutely worth seeing!
+Forwards Always! is, with a few minor drawbacks, a very successful satire about the last days of the GDR and a very well-written comedy of errors that is fun to watch without having to make use of flat gags below the belt.
+Great acting and refreshingly light-footed staged, I give it a very clear: Absolutely worth seeing!